-Families will be swept up by the charm of these delightful European winter destinations, many of which appear to be literally dusted by magic (as if by the Sugar Plum Fairy).
+You’ll be swept up by the charm of these delightful European winter destinations, many of which appear to be literally dusted by magic (as if by the Sugar Plum Fairy).
 Each offers its own take on tradition and unique elements, from local food specialties to petting zoos and ice rinks.
 Pick one that beckons your family, then bundle up and head out to make your own frosty market memories.

 Each Advent, Stuttgart, Germany is transformed into a glittering Christmas city.
 This beautiful market is spread across the Marktplatz, Schillerplatz and Schlossplatz, as well as Hirschstrasse and Kirchstrasse.
 There are hundreds of elaborately decorated stalls and frequent holiday music concerts and performances.
 Families will be delighted by the “Winterland” (Wintertraum) on the Palace Square (Schlossplatz), featuring a fairytale grotto, an old-fashioned carousel and a miniature railway that travels through a snowscape.
 The city hall transforms into a giant Advent calendar, and there is a Finnish market on the Karlsplatz that features a Nordic twist.
 There is also an ice skating rink with onsite rentals.
 After you’ve had your fill of roasted chestnuts, gingerbread, candied almonds, fried sausages and mulled wine, perhaps the kids (and adults!) will be eager to speed things up at the nearby Porsche and Mercedes Benz museums.
 Or, if you’re craving more festive fun, Esslingen hosts a fabulous medieval market, and Tubingen offers a weekend-long chocolate festival called chocolART.
 Both can be reached by train from Stuttgart.

-There are several Christmas markets in Vienna, Austria, but the showpiece is the one on Rathausplatz, the square in front of the town hall and opposite the Burgtheater.
+There are several Christmas markets in Vienna, but the showpiece is the one on Rathausplatz, the square in front of the town hall and opposite the Burgtheater.
 This Yuletide market dates back to the 18th century and draws hordes of visitors each year to enjoy its traditional ambiance.
 Savor roasted chestnuts, mulled wine and cream-filled pastries, a Vienna specialty.
 Bring the spirit of the Austrian holiday back home with locally crafted blown-glass and wooden holiday decorations.
 If your family is looking for a slightly slower pace, try the more intimate market in the courtyard of Schönbrunn Palace — which incidentally has a fantastic children’s museum offering kids a hands-on look at palace life.

-Dresden is a bit off the beaten path, but works well as a stopover if you’re traveling between Berlin and Prague.
+TIP: Dresden is a bit off the beaten path, but works well as a stopover if you’re traveling between Berlin and Prague.

 Perhaps one of the most atmospheric small cities in Europe, Bruges shines particularly bright over the holidays.
 Bruges Winter Glow offers families a light trail, Christmas market, and ice rink.
 The city centre is easily walkable and its compact size makes it manageable for families to explore its entirety in just a day or two.
 With more time, check out nearby Brussels.
 Its city centre is transformed into the Plaisirs d’Hiver.
 But we find the shopping and overall experience in Bruges to be more authentic.

-Where to stay in Bruges: Hotel Heritage
+Where to stay: Hotel Heritage

 The Christmas market in Tivoli Gardens is truly a feast for the eyes.
 From the decorated wooden houses in the historic gardens (complete with Santa’s reindeer!) to the Chinese-themed area with a demon roller coaster, this Copenhagen market does not disappoint.
 There are more than 25 rides for families to enjoy, as well as live music and traditional Danish holiday treats like iced doughnuts with black currant jam.
 Don’t miss the thrice-nightly light shows and the Lucia procession, with a choir over 100 people strong.